Jessica Mauboy: 2007–2009: The Journey, Young Divas and Been Waiting

 Mauboy released her debut live album The Journey on 24 February 2007, which contained two discs.
 Disc one contained re-recorded covers of the selected songs Mauboy performed as part of the top twelve on Australian Idol, while disc two included a DVD of her performances on the series.
 The Journey debuted at number four on the ARIA Albums Chart and was certified gold by the Australian Recording Industry Association for shipments of 35,000 units.
 In September 2007, Mauboy joined as the new member of the girl group Young Divas, replacing one of the group's original members, Ricki-Lee Coulter, who had left in June to resume her solo career.
 Their second studio album New Attitude was released on 24 November 2007, and debuted at number 10 and was certified gold.
 The album was preceded by the lead single "Turn Me Loose", which peaked at number 15 on the ARIA Singles Chart.
 In March 2008, Mauboy signed on to the Australian Government In2Oz program, designed to promote closer ties with Indonesia.
 As a part of the program, she travelled to Indonesia for a three-day trip performing around the country, including an appearance on Indonesian Idol.
 It was during this time that Mauboy had begun to work on her first solo studio album.
-In August 2008, Mauboy announced that after a year with the Young Divas, she had decided to quit in order to concentrate on her solo career.
+In August 2008, Mauboy announced that after a year with the Young Divas, she had decided to quit to concentrate on her solo career.
 Founding member Paulini had also decided to depart, leaving Kate DeAraugo and Emily Williams as the only remaining members.
 However, both DeAraugo and Williams resumed their solo careers, and the group officially disbanded.